 Top 10 Key Facts & Mortgage Statistics for 2021

 - Mortgage debt is the biggest form of debt among adult US consumers.

-- Around 37% of households in the US are mortgage-free.
+- 44% of consumers in the US have a mortgage.

 - The 30-year FRM is the most common mortgage loan.

 - Mortgage stats show 5.7% of mortgages were delinquent in February 2021.

 - 3% of US applicants were denied a mortgage credit in 2020.

 - Mississippi is the US state that has the highest mortgage denial rate of 27.3%.

 - Women homebuyers pay higher mortgage rates than men in 49 states.

 - Fannie Mae provided $1.4 trillion in single-family and multifamily loans in 2020.